10 – Baby You’re Right

 This was big hit song for Joe Tex early on in his career.
 It’s interesting to compare “Hold What You’ve Got,” and its sound to the previous on on this Joe Tex songs list called “Ain’t Gonna Bump No More (With No Big Fat Woman).
 Sounds like two different artists.

 # 1 – I Gotcha

 I bet you forgot about this one, but the second you listened to it you said oh yeah!
 We close out our top 10 Joe Tex songs list with his classic recording “I Gothcha.”
 The song was released in 1972.
-It was originally released as a B-side to “A Mother’s Prayer,” Nonetheless it was the B-side that took off and became the biggest hit of the musical career of Joe Tex.
+It was originally released as a B-side to “A Mother’s Prayer.”
+Nonetheless, the B-side took off and became the biggest hit of Joe Tex’s musical career.
 “I Gothcha,” would also become his highest charting single on the Mainstream Billboard Hot 100 as the song reached all the way up to number two.
 It hit number one on the Billboard R&B charts.

 Feature Photo: Dial Records, Public domain, via Wikimedia Commons